 If you're new to photography and/or darkroom work, always remember the two most important words on the cover of the Hitchhhiker's Guide to the Galaxy: Don't Panic.
 This instruction book may look intimidating, but it's much simpler than you think.
 Most of this is common sense; I've included much of the information as a kind of reference manual for people just getting started.
-Footnote numbers in the text refer to sections in the Appendix.
+Basic instructions are in this main section; details are in the Appendix.